vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

   wash, remove the bandage first, do the activity, dry the hands, and then apply the bandage again.
-In cases where there is no shortage of bandages, apply a new bandage each time, However, in case of shortage of bandages (for instnace, when outdoors with a relatively limited supply of bandages), it's okay to reapply the bandage if it doesn't have a lot of visible blood on it.
+In cases where there is no shortage of bandages, apply a new bandage each time, However, in case of shortage of bandages (for instance, when outdoors with a relatively limited supply of bandages), it's okay to reapply the bandage if it doesn't have a lot of visible blood on it.